 The Company's Common Stock is listed on Nasdaq, and the Company is required to comply with the Nasdaq listing requirements regarding independent directors.
 Under Nasdaq's Marketplace Rules, the definition of an "independent director" is a person other than an executive officer or employee of the company or any other individual having a relationship which, in the opinion of the issuer's Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 Our Board of Directors has reviewed such information as the Board has deemed appropriate for purposes of determining whether any of the directors has a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, including the beneficial ownership by our directors of Common Stock (see "Ownership of Common Stock - Common Stock Ownership by Directors and Executive Officers") and transactions between the Company, on the one hand, and our directors and their affiliates, on the other hand (see "Certain Relationships and Related Party Transactions").
-Based on such review, the Board of Directors has determined that we have five
+Based on such review, the Board of Directors has determined that we have five "independent directors" as defined in the Nasdaq listing standards and applicable Securities and Exchange

-"independent directors" as defined in the Nasdaq listing standards and applicable SEC rules: Messrs.
+Commission ("SEC") rules: Messrs.
 Akins, Beilinson, Clark, Rexford and Transier.
 Accordingly, independent directors constitute a majority of our Board.
 Non-management directors meet periodically in executive session without members of the Company's management at the conclusion of regularly scheduled Board meetings.
 In addition, Messrs.
-Akins, Beilinson, Clark, Rexford and Transier qualify as independent directors for the purpose of serving on the audit committee of the Company under SEC rules.
+Akins, Beilinson, Clark, Rexford and Transier qualify as independent directors for the purpose of serving on the Audit Committee of the Company under SEC rules if they are appointed to do so (Messrs.
+Transier, Beilinson, and Clark being the current members of the Audit Committee).